 MU Health System Units

 MU Health Care

-University of Missouri Health Care includes six hospitals
+University of Missouri Health Care includes five hospitals

 and a network of more than 50 primary and specialty clinics located throughout mid-Missouri.
-The health care organization includes Ellis Fischel Cancer Center, the Missouri Orthopaedic Institute, the Missouri Psychiatric Center, Women’s and Children’s Hospital and University Hospital in Columbia, as well as the Missouri Rehabilitation Center in Mount Vernon, Missouri.
+The health care organization includes Ellis Fischel Cancer Center, the Missouri Orthopaedic Institute, the Missouri Psychiatric Center, Women’s and Children’s Hospital and University Hospital, all in Columbia.
 MU Health Care’s clinical partners include Capital Region Medical Center in Jefferson City and Rusk Rehabilitation Center in Columbia.
 MU Health Care also maintains close affiliations with hospitals across the state.
 In 2013, MU Health Care exceeded its goals for financial performance and patient satisfaction.